MohammadTaghizadeh/FGFR1-virtual-screening-dataset/README.md

-# Ensemble-Based Virtual Screening and Ligand Selection for FGFR1
+# Iterative-ensemble Virtual Screening Study of the Tyrosine Kinase Domain of Fibroblast Growth Factor Receptor 1 Using the DrugRep Server

 This repository contains the dataset and metadata for the virtual screening of potential FGFR1 inhibitors.
 The project utilizes an ensemble-based docking approach to enhance the reliability of ligand selection for drug repurposing.